 The project was piloted for one month in 2007.
-Seventy-five films shot on high-end video cell phones were produced by seven teenage filmmakers and posted, a few per day, on a website to stimulate dialog among seventy other teenage research participants.
-Four hundred fifty voluntary text comments were posted dealing extensively with beliefs and attitudes relating to learning and school.
+Seven teenage filmmakers shot seventy-five films on high-end video cell phones and posted, a few per day, on a website to stimulate dialogue among seventy other teenage research participants.
+Four hundred and fifty voluntary text comments were posted dealing extensively with beliefs and attitudes relating to learning and school.
 The project website was moderated by supervised UMBC college undergrads.
 The quality of the journal-like videos was high, partly because the teen filmmakers collaborated with film industry professionals whose expertise was “hidden” in the editing.
 Even more important, the films carried authentic voices because each filmmaker chose and followed his/her own line of inquiry:

 What if school and life are looked at as a series of relationships?

 How does school relate to the process of growing up and becoming “mature?”
 What does maturity mean?